Bipin Rawat: Personal life

 Madhulika Rawat and then COAS Bipin Rawat at the NCC Reception, in New Delhi on 16 January 2018.

 In 1985, Rawat married Madhulika Rawat (née Raje Singh).
 A descendant of an erstwhile princely Baghel family, she was the daughter of Kunwar Mrigendra Singh, sometime Riyasatdar of the pargana of Sohagpur (Rewa Riyasat) now in Shahdol district and an Indian National Congress MLA from the district in 1967 and 1972.
 She was educated at Scindia Kanya Vidyalaya in Gwalior and graduated in psychology at University of Delhi.
 The couple had two daughters, Kritika and Tarini.

 Madhulika Rawat was the president of the Army Wives Welfare Association (AWWA) during Bipin Rawat's tenure as Chief of the Army Staff.
 She became the president of the Defence Wives Welfare Association (DWWA), upon the creation of the post and the appointment of General Bipin Rawat as the first CDS.
 She worked to make the wives of defence personnel financially independent.
-She was also involved with NGOs and welfare associations such as Veer Naris that assists widows of military personnel, differently-abled children and cancer patients.
+She was also involved with NGOs and welfare associations such as Veer Naris that assists widows of military personnel, disabled children and cancer patients.